pavanprabhu2000/unity/README.md

 sample1_(solar system)

-this is a sample project developde in unity it is in webgl format you can clone the files attached to the repository please run it in mozila firefox
+this is a sample project developed in unity it is in webgl format you can clone the files attached to the repository please run it in mozila firefox